 Thank you to all that attended the Institute.
 SCMAF looks forward to seeing everyone again at next year’s Institute on Thursday, October 3, 2019 in Carson where SCMAF will be celebrating the 50th year of the Institute.

-SCMAF Institute Committee: Chairperson Sherre’ Titus (City of Cerritos), SCMAF President Tim Grierson (City of Carson), Jonathan Olvera (City of Carson), Nick Reyes (City of Carson), Adrian Reynosa (City of Carson), Heide Xitco (City of Cerritos), Justin Gonzales (City of Chino), Ryan Morais (City of Chino), Dana Miller (Conejo Recreation & Park District), Christian Hernandez (City of Costa Meza), Amber Fazlurrehman (City of Ontario), Jeenifer Smith (City of Rancho Cucamonga), Brianna Tavera (City of Rancho Cucamonga), Felicia Brown (City of San Bernardino), Cory Banfield (City of San Bernardino) and Jaime Rodriguez (City of West Hollywood)
+SCMAF Institute Committee: Chairperson Sherre’ Titus (City of Cerritos), SCMAF President Tim Grierson (City of Carson), Jonathan Olvera (City of Carson), Nick Reyes (City of Carson), Adrian Reynosa (City of Carson), Heide Xitco (City of Cerritos), Justin Gonzales (City of Chino), Ryan Morais (City of Chino), Dana Miller (Conejo Recreation & Park District), Christian Hernandez (City of Costa Meza), Amber Fazlurrehman (City of Ontario), Jennifer Smith (City of Rancho Cucamonga), Brianna Tavera (City of Rancho Cucamonga), Felicia Brown (City of San Bernardino), Cory Banfield (City of San Bernardino) and Jaime Rodriguez (City of West Hollywood)

 Institute Educational Session